 North Carolina is beautiful any time of year but, in the fall when the trees change colors, it’s especially breathtaking.
 Visitors come from all over the world to experience the millions of trees dressed in their glorious hues of yellows, oranges, and reds.
 Over 200 species of trees welcome the autumn season with their myriad of changing, vibrant colors.

-The Blue Ridge Parkway in North Carolina runs from the Virginia border south past Asheville to Cherokee -- more than 200 miles with over 100 tree varieties.
+Located in Western North Carolina, the Blue Ridge Parkway runs south from the Virginia border, past Asheville, to Cherokee — more than 200 miles with over 100 tree varieties.
 The intensity of fall colors on the Parkway varies and is dependent on weather conditions.
 The best thing to do is grab your camera, hop on the Blue Ridge Parkway, and drive.
 You might be asking, “But where exactly?”

-There is any number of starting and ending points.
-We'll break the drive down into three sections for ease.
+There is any number of starting and ending points to the Blue Ridge Parkway.
+We’ll break the drive down into three portions for ease, with the final coming in the next section of this article — it is actually in the Great Smoky Mountains, a subset of the Blue Ridge Mountains.
 There is ample opportunity to witness Mother Nature in her fall wardrobe on any of these routes, starting with the northernmost section near Cumberland Knob, close to the Virginia border.
-NC Highways 89, 18, and the Blue Ridge Parkway all intersect north of Cumberland
+North Carolina Highways 89, 18, and the Blue Ridge Parkway all intersect north of Cumberland.

 Cumberland Knob To Blowing Rock

 The Cumberland Knob section of the Parkway runs south to the town of Blowing Rock for about 74 miles.